pouyan043/Estimate-Fee-Ton/README.md

 ## Usage

+## step 1 : go run main.go

-### Step 1: Generate Hash and Send GET Request to Fetch Transactions
+### Step 2: Generate Hash and Send GET Request to Fetch Transactions

-In this step, we generate a SHA256 hash from the wallet address and then send a GET request with address and hash inputs .
+In this step, we filing inputes and then send a GET request with parameters inputs .

 then it returns body